 Coping with those embarrassing moments

-Despite taking various precautions to reduce flatulence and its accompanying sounds, it is impossible to reduce them one hundred percent.
+Despite taking precautions to reduce flatulence and its sounds, it is impossible to reduce them completely

-Ostomates who are new to this experience can be overly conscious and embarrassed to a point where it might negatively affect their lives, especially the social aspects.
+New ostomates can be overly conscious and embarrassed to a point where it might affect their lives negatively.

-Patient education is perhaps the best tool to help with coping, and understanding that they can lead a full life like anyone else.
-This way, ostomates can engage in activities such as:
+Patient education helps understand they can lead a full life like anyone else and engage in various activities, such as:

 - Performing home chores.